csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

  * Weakness
     * Never had backend experience until assignment 1.
     * Lack of experience in application design.
-    * Never done deployement before.
+    * Never done deployment before.

 #### Q7: What operational events will you have as a team?